King Charles III England Coast Path - South East Map and Information

 We recommend that you book your accommodation in advance as it’s limited in some areas.In some areas accommodation fills up very quickly in summer.
 If you plan on walking sections of the King Charles III England Coast Path in summer, book your accommodation in advance.

-Diversions can be viewed on the Interactive Map below.
+Diversions can be viewed on the Interactive Map above.
 Please follow signs on the ground for alternative routes.

 Visit our Walking Holidays Page for holiday inspiration for the King Charles III England Coast Path – South East.